Sara Hooker

 Aya and Multilingual AI

 Aya became Cohere Labs' flagship multilingual AI program.
-Cohere describes Aya as a global open-science initiative for multilingual AI, and says Aya 101 was developed through a collaboration involving more than 3,000 researchers.
+Cohere describes Aya as a global open-science initiative for multilingual AI, and its public Aya page says Aya 101 was developed through a collaboration involving more than 3,000 researchers.
 The project focused on expanding model and dataset coverage beyond English-dominant AI.

-Hooker's public importance comes from treating language coverage as an infrastructure question.
+Hooker's public importance comes from treating language coverage as infrastructure.
 If AI becomes an interface to education, government, search, health, law, labor, and culture, then language scarcity becomes a form of cognitive exclusion.
+The source-discipline problem is to avoid treating "supports 101 languages" as proof of equal quality, cultural fit, or safe deployment across those languages.

 Adaption